kesavankm/sdcnd-t1-traffic_sign_class_project/writeup_template.md

 ![Traffic sign 1][img_german_sign1] ![Traffic sign 2][img_german_sign2] ![Traffic sign 3][img_german_sign3]
 ![Traffic sign 4][img_german_sign4] ![Traffic sign 5][img_german_sign5]

-The first image might be difficult to classify because ...
+The foruth image might be difficult to classify because the image resolution was low on that image

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).